-Because of this other psychological agenda, it’s very easy to feel alone during sex.
+Because of this psychological agenda, it’s very easy to feel alone during sex.
 And naturally it’s harder to create the sex you want if you don’t talk directly to your partner.
-He suggests that it’s worthwhile practicing telling your partner that you want more from sex than orgasms.
+He suggests that we need to learn to talk about sex our partners.
+It’s worthwhile practicing telling your partner that you want more from sex than orgasms.
 But be very clear in saying that you’re not expecting your partner to provide a good emotional experience for you.
 Tell them that you’d like your sex life to be more of a collaboration, and that you realise you need to change too.

 Many people want to “perform” well during sex, thinking that this is the way to ensure satisfaction and avoid “failure”.
-But because we can’t use willpower to bring about an erection or lubrication, so much of sexual “performance” is beyond our control.
-This means that the pressure to “perform” well leads to anxiety.
-Inevitably, this performance anxiety adds to the sexual difficulty that people have because focusing on sexual performance often makes our “performance” worse.
+But because we can’t use willpower to bring about an erection, lubrication or pleasure, so much of sexual “performance” is beyond our control.
+This means that the pressure to “perform” leads to anxiety.
+Inevitably, performance anxiety adds to sexual difficulty because focusing on sexual performance often makes our “performance” worse.
 “You can’t have amazing sex when you’re focused on other emotional needs, especially if they’re unconscious”, says Klein.

 Changing Your Sexual Vision

 Many people say that what they want to feel during sex is how they felt when they were young adults, when they were beginning to explore their sexual identities.
 They say they want to just “do it”, not communicate about it, they want spontaneity, they want sex to be “natural”; and that thinking about sex takes all the romance away.
 Klein talks about how these decisions about sex (which are actually myths), with their major and long-reaching impacts on us, are being made when we are young – from the perspective of a youthful body and lifestyle.